Dybondzy/COVID_Data_Analysis/README.md

 # COVID_Data_Analysis

-## At the end of the George Washington / Trilogy 6 month Boot Camp course, we were divided into groups, for project work.
+## At the end of the George Washington / Trilogy Boot Camp course, we were divided into groups, for project work.
 Here is my analysis of the Brilliant Project Experience

 # Project Definition: